Segmentation with mixed supervision: Confidence maximization helps knowledge distillation: Experimental setting

 \paragraph{Qualitative results} In addition to the numerical results presented before, we also depict qualitative results in Fig. \ref{fig:qualitative-main} and Fig. \ref{fig:KL-vs-Entropy}.
 Particularly, Fig. \ref{fig:qualitative-main} depicts the segmentation results for the models evaluated in Table \ref{table:acdc-main}.
 We see that results obtained by models with a single network typically under-segment the object of interest (\textit{first row}) or generate many false positives (\textit{second row}).
 Decoupling the decoding branches might reduce the false positive rate, however, it also tends to under-segment the target.
 Finally, we observe that both of our formulations achieve qualitatively better segmentation results, with the \textit{KL+Ent} model yielding segmentations similar to those generated by the upper bound model.
 Furthermore, in Fig. \ref{fig:KL-vs-Entropy}, we illustrate additional qualitative results of our models.
 We observe that without the entropy term our model produces less confident predictions, which results in more noisy segmentations.

-\paragraph{\extension{\textbf{Results on left-atrium (LA) segmentation}}}\extension{Beyond the AC-DC dataset, we performed experiments on the more challenging LA segmentation task, whose results are reported in Table \ref{table:la-main}.
+\paragraph{\extension{\textbf{Results on left-atrium (LA) segmentation}}}\extension{Beyond the ACDC dataset, we performed experiments on the more challenging LA segmentation task, whose results are reported in Table \ref{table:la-main}.
 These results align with the observations in the ACDC dataset (Table \ref{table:acdc-main}).
 In particular, the proposed approach outperforms consistently the different baselines across all the settings, with a significant gap in less supervised scenarios.
 For example, in \textit{Set-3}, our model brings a gain of 15\% in terms of DSC compared to the recent work in \citep{luo2020semi}, whereas the difference amounts to approximately 10 mm in terms of HD.
 On the other hand, there is a noticeable decline in this gap as the number of fully supervised samples increases.
 Nevertheless, the differences between our method and the best performing baseline are still remarkable, with nearly 4\% in terms of DSC.
+Furthermore, and similarly to the ACDC dataset, simply adding an entropy minimization term to the Single model does not translate into similar performances to those observed by the proposed model.
+This empirically \textit{i)} demonstrates that our method is not equivalent to a model with a single architecture integrating an entropy term and \textit{ii)} supports our hypothesis that decoupling the decoder network to avoid supervision interference yields better segmentation results.

 Qualitative evaluation is visually assessed in Fig. \ref{fig:qualitative-la}, which depicts the segmentation results across models on the \textit{Set-3} and \textit{Set-5} settings.
 Similarly to the visual examples in Fig. \ref{fig:qualitative-main}, single models generate inconsistent segmentations, which result in both large under and over-segmentations.
 Even though decoupling single models in dual-stream architectures seem to reduce the amount of false positives, it typically comes at the price of failing to identify target regions.
 In contrast, both of our models provide a substantial improvement on the segmentation quality, with the model integrating the KL and the entropy terms providing the closest results to the ground-truth.}

 \paragraph{\extension{\textbf{Model complexity}}}